preons/docs/content/articles/making-preons.md

 );
 ```

-Then apply them to a css property background-color and end up with this:
+Then applied them to a css property like `background-color` to get this:

 ```css
 .bg-blue {